Lauren Jauregui: 2016–2021: Solo projects and collaborations

 After the release of the group's second album, Jauregui continued with Fifth Harmony and began exploring solo songwriting, while the other members also worked on solo projects outside the group.
 In December 2016, she collaborated with Marian Hill on their song "Back to Me", Jauregui's first release outside of Fifth Harmony.
 Jauregui said that being able to "form a genuine connection" with the duo and write for the song was an "honor", while it gave "a snippet of my vibe for the first time in collaboration with them".
 Samantha Gongol of Marian Hill said that the duo and Jauregui had been wanting to work together since they met at one of Marian Hill's shows over a year earlier, and they completed the song with her in a brief period she had outside her tight schedule with Fifth Harmony.
 Jeremy Lloyd of Marian Hill said that Jauregui told them she had written her verse about five minutes before she was going to record it, and she "nailed the rhyme scheme and did so probably quicker and more deftly than we could have done".
 Lloyd also complimented the harmonies Jauregui wrote, saying that she has "an amazing harmonic ear".
 At the end of 2016, Jauregui was voted as the sexiest woman in AfterEllen's top 100 list of the year.

 In May 2017, Jauregui was voted by the public as "Celebrity of the Year" at the British LGBT Awards in recognition of promoting equality for LGBTQ.
-Jauregui featured on Halsey's same-sex song "Strangers", which Billboard noted as a "long-overdue bisexual milestone in mainstream music."
+Jauregui featured on Halsey's song "Strangers", which Billboard noted as a "long-overdue bisexual milestone in mainstream music."
 Halsey specifically chose Jauregui, who is openly bisexual, for the track, saying: "I just love that Lauren and I are just two women who have a mainstream pop presence doing a love song for the LGBTQ community."
 Jauregui featured on Ty Dolla Sign's song "In Your Phone" from his album Beach House 3 (2017).
-The album track peaked at number 23 on the U.S R&B/Hip-Hop Digital Song Sales chart.
+The album track peaked at number 23 on the U.S. R&B/Hip-Hop Digital Song Sales chart.
 Jauregui also recorded "All Night" with Steve Aoki, released in November 2017, from his album Neon Future III (2018).
 "All Night" was Jauregui's first release as a primary songwriter and lead singer.
 She also produced the vocals on the track.
 Aoki said of collaborating with Jauregui: "She's got so many ideas ...
 She's very meticulous.
 The attention to detail Lauren has is something I don't find in many people. ...
 She's got those ears, the sensibility and the vision".
 Jauregui said that her collaborative projects outside the group are a "chance to explore myself and discover who I am as an individual artist", and an exploration working with different artists, "seeing what it is that we create together".
 In January 2018, it was reported that she would be signing to Columbia Records for her future solo work.